Design: accessibility guidance

 Make sure that the focus is clearly visible.
 You can do this by adding something, like an outline or icon, or changing the colour of part of the component.
 Check the colour contrast.

-We recommend the focus style in the NHS.UK frontend library.
+We recommend the focus state styles in the service manual.

 Discuss any custom components

 The components in the service manual are well tested and ready to use.
 Before you design a new component, please test an existing component and show that there's a clear need for something new.